 The best manual lawn mower will have a range of cutting heights.
 It should also be easy to adjust between heights, giving you flexibility to change the way you cut your lawn.

 A longer cutting height is good if you have to tackle overgrown grass.
-It’s easier to an initial cut on a longer setting, then recut it at a lower height afterwards.
+It’s easier to do an initial cut on a longer setting, then recut it at a lower height afterwards.

-Manual Lawn Mowers vs. Petrol/Electric
+Manual Push Mowers vs. Petrol/Electric

 - Extremely lightweight

 - Costs nothing to use